[ Skip Main Nav ]

 Please enter a ZIP code to find locations near you.

 In the health care industry, there is a need for professionals who specialize in working with long-term care populations.
 In the Bachelor of Science in Health Administration with a concentration in Long-Term Care* you’ll be able to increase essential skills related to aging, veterans and children, their legal issues and perspectives, gerontology programs and services, as well as alternative living situations.
-Learn how University of Phoenix can help you gain the skills to contribute to long term patient care organizations.
+Speak with an Enrollment Representative to learn how our bachelor’s program prepares you with the skills to contribute to long term patient care organization.

 *Maryland residents completing this program will earn a Bachelor of Science in Health Administration with an emphasis in Long-Term Care.